welljer/google_maps_Demo/README.md

 ![Google maps logo](https://github.com/welljer/google_maps_Demo/blob/master/images/google_maps_logo.png)
-# Google Maps Api Demo
+# Google Maps API Demo
 Simple project to show how to use Google Maps API as a means to understand the uses of APIs in real world scenarios
 * Disclaimer:
 This project is hard coded with a specific location for example purposes, due to respect for security.